gro1m/AZ-900-Azure-Fundamentals/README.md

   * physically separated zones inside a region that means: separate electricity, cooling and network, e.g. network: Swisscom, Sunrise
 * region pairs: multi-region disaster recovery

+## Virtual Machine
+- gets assigned a Network interface (separate resource)
+- network interface gets assigned a private IP address
+- can have multiple disks for storage (this are VHD files)
+- by default gets OS disk, but you can also assign data disks
+- can control traffic flow by Network Security Groups.
+- in summary creates in the same resource group:
+  - Virtual Network
+  - Virtual Machine
+  - Disk
+  - Network interface
+  - Public IP address
+  - Network security group

 ## Container services
 a container is a minimal version of a VM, a VM image is typically quite big.
 Azure Container services -> PaaS offering to upload.